 Using the trace calibration described in Section 3.1 we extracted the spectra of Vy2-2 at all nine field positions with the help of the aXe software.
 In this extraction a special configuration file was used which provided spectra with counts versus pixel number along the x-axis.
-For the G141 grism (+1st order) a total of 7 emission features could be identified and used to establish the wavelength solution (see Table 3).
+For the G102 grism a total of 9 emission features could be identified and used to establish the wavelength solution (see Table 3).
 Prior to the fitting, the radial velocity of -71 km/s for Vy2-2 and an air to vacuum conversion was applied to the tabulated wavelength of the emission lines (see Table 3).
 The ground calibration efforts suggested that a linear wavelength solution is a good representation of the true wavelength solution for this grism (Kuntschner et al. 2008a, b).
 Therefore we established for each spatial position a linear wavelength solution (see Figure 5) where fits give a typical rms scatter of 0.2-0.3 pixel (see Figure 5).
-The resulting wavelength solution shows typical errors of 9 Å for the zeropoint and 0.07 Å/pixel for the dispersion (~46.5 Å/pixel).
+The resulting wavelength solution shows typical errors of 5 Å for the zeropoint and 0.04 Å/pixel for the dispersion (~24.5 Å/pixel).
 Sometimes the emission lines are affected by e.g., cosmic ray hits, hot/dead pixels etc. and thus good emission line centroids could not be established.
 Therefore we used a 3-sigma rejection iteration for each linear fit to remove outliers.
+The He I line at 1083.03 nm is saturated in the data.
+However, we removed the saturated pixels from the fit and used the line wings to establish a fit to the line.